ENCANTADA

 PROJECT BACKGROUND

-Encantada is a vacation house in the south shore of Vieques, just west of Esperanza, designed by Architect John Hix.
-We were asked to prepare site design with landscape improvements for the five-acre property when the house was almost completed.
+Encantada is a vacation residence on the south shore of Vieques, just west of Esperanza, designed by architect John Hix.
+When the house neared completion, we were commissioned to prepare the site design and landscape improvements for the surrounding five-acre property.

 PHASE ONE

-Phase One improvements focused on planting at the entrance gate, around the building, at pool terrace and courtyard spaces, along the straight walkway that led to the beach, and at the edge of the ocean-side property to establish a natural landscape buffer and to control wild horses’ access.
+Initial improvements focused on strategic planting at the entrance gate, around the building, and within the pool terrace and courtyard spaces.
+Additional work included planting along the straight walkway leading to the beach and at the oceanfront edge of the property, creating a natural buffer while controlling access by wild horses.

 EXISTING CONDITIONS